Washington to close metro stations, Delta bans guns to D.C. ahead of inauguration

-WASHINGTON (Reuters) - As Washington locks down for President-elect Joe Biden’s inauguration, Delta Air Lines put new restrictions on passengers to the U.S. capital on Thursday amid warnings of possible political violence throughout the country even after the Jan.
+WASHINGTON (Reuters) - The nation’s capital and cities across the country ramped up security ahead of U.S. President-Elect Joe Biden’s inauguration, amid warnings of possible political violence even after the Jan.
 20 swearing-in.

-Hotels, airlines and other businesses ramped up security as authorities planned to deploy at least 20,000 National Guard troops in the city.
-Activist groups concerned about the potential for violence asked hotels to close starting this weekend ahead of the event.
+Delta, Alaska, American, and United Airlines announced on Thursday they will not allow travelers flying to Washington area airports to check firearms on its flights before the inauguration.

-Delta will not allow travelers flying to Washington area airports to check firearms on its flights before the inauguration, Chief Executive Ed Bastian said on Thursday.
+Delta chief executive Ed Bastian told CNBC his airline had placed passengers on a no-fly list for their involvement in disruptive incidents that, for example, targeted Republican U.S. Senator Mitt Romney.

-“We’re all on high alert based on the events over the last couple of weeks in Washington,” Bastian told CNBC.
-He told Reuters his airline had placed passengers on a no-fly list for their involvement in disruptive incidents that, for example, targeted Republican U.S. Senator Mitt Romney.
+National railroad service Amtrak also said it would be implementing heightened security measures, including the deployment of additional police officers on trains.

 The actions follow the storming of the U.S. Capitol last week by supporters of President Donald Trump and disturbances on flights and at airports.
 Officials have warned of plans for armed protests in Washington and all 50 states.